Derrike Cope: 2017

-In January 2017, Cope closed down his Xfinity Series team after 16 years of competition.
+In January 2017, Cope closed down his Xfinity Series team after sixteen years of competition.
 In February, it was announced that Cope would return to the NASCAR Cup Series, driving for Premium Motorsports.
 On March 3, Cope qualified for the Folds of Honor QuikTrip 500 at Atlanta Motor Speedway, his first race since 2009 at NASCAR's highest level.
 Cope would finish under power in 36th, after suffering power steering problems during the race.
 Sundance Vacations and the United Way of NEPA partnered to sponsor Cope at the Overton's 400 at Pocono.
 As part of Darlington Raceway's annual "throwback" weekend, Cope's No. 55 car was designed like his No. 12 Mane 'n Tail car that he drove for Bobby Allison Motorsports from 1994 to 1996, and Mane 'n Tail returned as the sponsor.

 On September 10, 2017, Cope announced that he and Premium Motorsports had agreed to part ways, saying, "I'm thankful to Jay Robinson and the folks at Premium for the opportunity they have given me this season to return to the Cup Series but the timing is right to pursue other opportunities."
 Two weeks later, Premium sponsor StarCom Fiber formed StarCom Racing, fielding the No. 00 for Cope at Dover.
 However, on September 26, 2017, StarCom Racing announced they will withdraw from Dover due to personnel hiring and timing.
 Cope did make his first start with StarCom at the Hollywood Casino 400 at Kansas, starting 39th and finishing last after mechanical problems plagued the car.
 Cope's best race of the season came in the penultimate race of the season at Phoenix.
 He started last due to not making a qualifying run after an engine problem appeared on his No. 00, but spent most of the race charging through the field to place 32nd due to late-race crashes.

-2018–present
+2018–2021

 In January 2018, StarCom Racing announced that they had secured a charter for the 2018 Cup Series season and will run the full schedule with Cope and Jeffrey Earnhardt serving for the majority of the schedule.
 However, Earnhardt and StarCom split, and Landon Cassill was hired.
 Cope announced that they would hopefully run his No. 99 car at Texas Motor Speedway, though the team did not attempt to make that race.
 Cope and the 99 would make their 2018 debut at Dover International Speedway, the site of Cope's second Cup win in 1990.
 Cope would also run Pocono and Darlington that year.
 Cope would run Darlington with sponsorship from Bojangles, who sponsored Cope in 1993, for the annual Throwback Weekend.

 After focusing on his management role in 2019 and 2020, Cope announced a return to driving in 2021, driving the No. 15 Jacob Companies Chevrolet Camaro for Rick Ware Racing in a partnership with StarCom Racing for the Daytona 500.
 At season's end, StarCom shut down, making Cope a free agent.